Example: Create a GitHub Issue or Linear Ticket from Email

 }

-Linear API keys are passed without a Bearer prefix (Authorization: lin_api_...).
+A Linear API key needs no Bearer prefix (Authorization: lin_api_...).

 Step 3: Test the integration